Tobias Lang

 Director

 Tobias Lang is Director of the ACP.
-He studied political science in Vienna and is an expert on religious minorities in Syria, Lebanon and Israel.
-His research also focuses on Austria's foreign policy in the Middle East.
+He studied political science in Vienna and primarily researches religious minorities in Syria, Lebanon and Israel.
+His also specialises in Austrian foreign policy in the Middle East.
 As a member of staff in several government offices and Executive Director of the majority faction in the Burgenland state parliament, he gained organisational and management experience at the interface between politics and administration.

 Wolfgang Weilharter